jacobleeharris/tmhc/ASSETS.md

 SKX files are compressed VAG files.
 The only example of this is `TM_PS2.SKX` in the `/SND` folder which has 2 VAG files named `KAudioDLL`.
 Both appear to be the same and can also be played with [PSound](https://www.romhacking.net/utilities/679/).

+# CTL format

 # XFX format

 # PCM format
 This does not appear to be PCM / ADPCM.
 PSound, vgmstream, nor ffmpeg will play this file.
 Code insights show this as possibly Nellymoser PCM which ffmpeg should support.

 # RST/MDR format
 The RST/MDR format describes how levels and objects are rendered in regards to fog, lighting, background and ambient colors, and more.
-A hex pattern (usable with ImHex) can be found in the `tools` folder of this repository.
 Files are padded to 0x3FFF (16384 bytes) by default.

 # GPS/FPT format